-CU18 To support music as a key cultu seek the retention and expansion

-that allow for expression and ex

-variety of forms to enhance the
+CU18 To support music as a key cultural asset of Dublin City and seek the retention and expansion of venues and facilities that allow for expression and experience of music in a wide variety of forms to enhance the cultural life of the city.

-It is an Objective of Dublin City Council:

-Music Rehearsal Spaces

-To seek opportunities to includ spaces within communities to e people to engage with music, w young people.

-Industrial Estate Regeneration

-All large scale mixed use forme regeneration areas (over 10 ha) least one studio/rehearsal spac

-Music Venues

-To encourage the development provide opportunities for music of venue sizes.
+It is an Objective of Dublin City Council: CUO33 Music Rehearsal Spaces To seek opportunities to include facilities for music rehearsal spaces within communities to enable and encourage more people to engage with music, with a particular focus on young people.
+CUO34 Industrial Estate Regeneration Areas All large scale mixed use former industrial estate regeneration areas (over 10 ha) in the city shall include at least one studio/rehearsal space and/or venue.
+CUO35 Music Venues To encourage the development of new music and dance venues at accessible locations that will provide opportunities for music artists to perform and spaces for people to experience music at a range of venue sizes.